日本語 English

 Assumptions, allocation methods, etc.

-Treatment amount by type of waste treated outside the Company.
+Calculated based on the amount by type of waste treated outside the Group.

 Emissions coefficient